benjamin-hodgson/benjamin-hodgson.github.io/drafts/2021-04-01-compiling-prolog.md

 title: Compiling Prolog
 ---

+> [!warning] Work in progress
+>
-> **Work in progress**: This article is gonna be lo-o-ong.
+> This article is gonna be lo-o-ong.
 I initially thought about splitting it into separate posts, but instead I decided to write a single article and post it section by section.

 Since we last saw each other, I've outfitted [my miniature Prolog interpreter](/posts/2019-12-01-write-you-a-prolog.html) with [a virtual machine and an x64 code generator](https://github.com/benjamin-hodgson/Amateurlog/tree/master/Machine).
 I wanted to document my work in guide form.